FalixNodes-Software/KB-articles/content/_categories/other/discord.md

 ---
 layout: category
 title: "Discord"
-permalink: other/discord
+permalink: other/discord/
-section: discord
+section: Discord
-category: discord
+category: Discord
 tags:
     - General
 description: "Learn how to create and host a discord bot"